 Each atom rule starts with a "atom:" keyword, followed by a SMARTS pattern in quotes, followed by multipole flags.
 The quotes around the SMARTS pattern are mandatory.
-The multipole flags can be any combination of "m", "d", "q" and "", meaning a monopole, a dipole, a quadrupole and a symmetry restriction of the quadrupole respectively.
+The multipole flags can be any combination of "m", "d", and "q", meaning a monopole, a dipole, and a quadrupole repectively.
+The symmetry of the dipoles and quadrupoles may be restricted with the "x", "y", or "z", keyword following the corresponding multipole keyword.1 This results in dipoles being aligned with the corresponding local coordinate frame axis and quadrupole having it's main symmetry component aligned with this axis.
+Additionally, the dipoles can be forced to align with an arbitrary vector with the "v" keyword followed by a direction vector, expressed in local coordinate frame (see the example with aromatic sulfur atom).
 When a SMARTS match of an atom rule happens, Electrostatic Tools programs will add the specified multipoles to the first atom of the SMARTS pattern.